 • proceeds from the sale of a house;

 • a mortgage;

-• vendor finance;
+• vendor finance; and/or

 • government assistance.

-If the sale involves a real estate agent who makes a promise about finance, the agent must give the buyer a statement about the promise and receive an acknowledgment before the buyer signs any other document.
+If the sale involves a real estate agent who makes a promise about finance, the agent must give the buyer a statement about the promise and receive an acknowledgment before the buyer signs any document.